Zineffable1/audacious-widget/README.md

 I made this to work in conjunction with the status icon plugin included in the audacious plugins package.
 That plugins scroll function was not working for me so I made this.
-I still have the plugin enabled for now as to allow for hiding the program.
+I still have the plugin enabled for now as to allow for hiding the program; but I just hide it with system tray settings.

 Clicking the icon plays/pauses.